Invictus Gaming: 2019

 In the 2019 LPL Spring Split Invictus Gaming finished the regular season in second place with a record of 11 wins and 4 losses.
 In Spring playoffs, IG beat TES 3:1 in the semifinals and advanced to the Spring Split final.
 They won the final 3:0 against JD Gaming, making this their first split win.

-This qualified them for the annual 2019 Mid Season Invitational as the LPL representative.
+This qualified them for the annual 2019 Mid-Season Invitational as the LPL representative.
 They finished their MSI Group Stage with a record of 9 wins and 1 loss, losing only one game to SKT.
-As they finished the Group Stage in 1st, they chose Team Liquid to be their semifinal opponent.
+As they finished the group stage in 1st, they chose Team Liquid to be their semifinal opponent.
 They lost 1:3 in an upset to Team Liquid during the semifinals and ended their MSI run.
+During the tournament, the team achieved the record (still standing at 2025) for the fastest international victory, defeating SKT T1 in 15:57.

 They finished their 2019 LPL Summer Split run in sixth place with a record of 9 wins and 6 losses.
 They lost to LNG 3:0 in the first round of summer playoffs.
 They managed to make it to Worlds as the LPL's third seed after 3:2's against JD Gaming and Top Esports in the Regional Qualifier.

 At Worlds, IG finished second in their group with a record of 4 wins and 2 losses, qualifying them for the knockout stages.
 They drew Griffin as their first opponent and managed to win the series 3:1, advancing them to the semifinals.
 They met FunPlus Phoenix in the semifinals and lost 1:3, ending their worlds run.